Skip to main content

 • Completion of 30 credit hours of graduate-level coursework with an overall grade-point average of 3.0.
 All 30 hours must be graded courses (not audited).

-• Students must identify an area of concentration from which they will complete three to six classes.
-All concentration area classes MUST be taken from the College of Engineering at NC State University.
-The concentration will appear on the student’s transcript if five or six courses are taken in that specialty area.
-No more than six classes will be allowed in a single area.
+• Students may identify an area of concentration from which they will complete three to six classes.
+The majority of the concentration area classes must be taken from the College of Engineering at NC State University.

 • The Master of Engineering will accept up to 12 hours of transfer credit or non-degree-studies credit at NC State with advisor approval.
-Transferred classes taken at other schools will not count toward the concentration area requirement.

 • Aerospace Engineering